Bishop Foley NS

 - Risk of harm due to children inappropriately accessing/using computers, social media, phones and other devices while at school

-- Risk of harm to children with SEN who have particular vulnerabilities
+- Risk of harm to children with SEN who have particular vulnerabilities, including medical vulnerabilities

 - Risk of harm to child while a child is receiving intimate care

 - Risk of harm due to inadequate code of behaviour

 - Risk of harm in one-to-one teaching, counselling, coaching situation